justinmklam/pycascades-2019/day-1-notes.md

 	- Failure is an outcome, not a behaviour
 - ie. if Joe pulled the lever, shouldn't blame Joe for pulling the lever.
 But ask why he pulled the lever?
 What information led him to believe that pulling the lever was the right decision?
 - Anonynimity != blameless
-- TODO: Do we include action items/recommendations with our post mortems?
+- `TODO`: Do we include action items/recommendations with our post mortems?
 	- Right now the post mortems seem to get lost, but at least they're written down.
 Maybe have a mechanism to also review them occasionally?
 Or part of starting a project is to find/read post mortems of similar projects?
 - The primary goal of a postmortem is that learning is primary - action items are ancillary